crisislab-platform/TimeLine/README.md

 ### Important notes!

--   `data` should be sorted by x-value, with smallest values first
+-   `data` should be sorted by x-value, with smallest values first.
+If you always add new data onto the end, this shouldn't be a problem.
 -   Make sure that the `data` array you give to the chart isn't longer than `maxLength`
 -   `pointGap` should be the distance you expect your points to be separated by.
 Currently you get weird issues if there are longer gaps - I'm looking into fixing this.
 -   Call `chart.recompute()` whenever you've updated the data array.
 You can also use this to batch changes by waiting until you're done modifying `data` before recomputing.
 -   The chart won't compute or draw anything if there are less than two points.
 -   The chart doesn't automatically draw itself.
 You have to call `chart.draw()`.
 Note: calling `chart.recompute()` won't re-draw the chart
+-   `chart.draw()` doesn't recompute any data, so if you never call `chart.recompute()`, adding new points to `data` won't show up.

 ### Examples